 Each year, between 20 and 25 scholars are selected as Members in the School of Social Science.
 A completed doctorate or equivalent is required by the application deadline.
 Memberships are awarded at both the junior and senior levels.
 They are for the full academic year only unless the scholar is from a country with an academic calendar that is substantially different than the one in the U.S., in which case we will consider single-term Memberships.
 Scholars may be considered for a second residency if a sufficient amount of time has passed since their initial Membership.

 Members are expected only to pursue their own research and participate in the seminars.
-The theme for 2018-19 is "Crisis and Critique" but applications outside the theme are also welcomed.
+The theme for 2019-20 is "Economy and Society" but applications outside the theme are also welcomed.
 An interdisciplinary dialogue will be fostered and applications are strongly encouraged from scholars across the social sciences, whether or not their research corresponds to the theme.

 Applications must be filed electronically through the Institute’s online application system.
 They will be accepted beginning June 1.
 The deadline is November 1.
-It is expected that the selection process will be completed by mid-January.
+It is expected that the selection process will be completed by early January.